Rubén Marshall Tikalova

-Sir Ruben Jose Marshall Tikalova KM (born 1969, in Mexico City), since 2022 is Director of Brokerage and International Advisor of the United States Foreign Trade Institute.
+Ruben Jose Marshall Tikalova (born 1969, in Mexico City) is Director of Brokerage and International Advisor of the United States Foreign Trade Institute since 2022.
 He was founder of the contemporary arts and lifestyle magazine FAHRENHEITº, and was its editorial director from 2003 to 2017.

 Trajectory

-Sir Ruben Marshall KM received his secondary and higher education in the United States, first, in the high school Blair Academy, New Jersey: Cum Laude.
+Marshall Tikalova received his secondary and higher education in the United States, first, in the high school Blair Academy, New Jersey: Cum Laude.
 He later graduated with honors as Bachelor of Arts in Management Engineering by Claremont McKenna College, California.
 Soon after he received the bachelor's degree of science in mechanical engineering from the Columbia University, New York City.

 He was interested in contemporary art and culture and traveled to Europe to learn about the subject.
 In France he studied French language and civilization at the Sorbonne in Paris.
 In this period he became interested in the artistic phenomenon.
 From his role as creator he became part of the workshop of French sculptor Gerard Ramon, known to have studied with Marcel Gimond, the pupil of Auguste Renoir.
 Later, he took several diplomas of morphology, drawing, painting and sculpture at L'ecole Nationale Superieure des Beaux-Arts in Paris and diploma studies in Art History for University of Cambridge in England, focusing on the work of British sculptor Henry Moore, in the same university he was familiarized with the work of the poet and engraver William Blake.

 He sculpted several pieces in which mannequins were the work of art, presenting in 2005 a selection of his work in the solo exhibition entitled Between the spiritual and the mundane in Praxis Gallery, Mexico City (since 2008 Alfredo Ginocchio Gallery), receiving diverse reviews for his use of familiar objects to express his search of volume in sculpture.

 In October 2003 he founded, together with colleagues from the Mexican artistic and cultural world, the contemporary arts and lifestyle magazine FAHRENHEITº, being its editorial director since then.
 This publication has been studied and presented as part of the Mexican magazines of art and culture of the first two decades of the Twenty First Century.
 For several years he was also head of the column "Chess.
 Bishop and Aleph" which appeared in the bimonthly printed magazine.